 You will need a scale for this process.
 Please don’t torture yourself and try and do it without.
-They cost around USD10 Amazon, and you can have one on your doorstep in the next 24 hours.
-You an also buy a great scale in our webshop HERE.
+They cost around $10 so it’s a worthy investment.
+You can also buy a great scale from amazon.

 Now that you have your scale, how do you get 18 grams directly into your Portafilter?

-Well, you can grind it directly into your Portafilter and weigh that, trying to grind a little more and a little bit less, but this can tend to get a little bit messy, and you end up wasting some beans.
+Well, you can grind it directly into your Portafilter and weigh that.
+If you are trying to grind a little more and a little bit less, but this can tend to get a little bit messy, and you end up wasting some beans.

-What I would recommend is emptying your hopper completely, grinding out whatever is stuck in the burrs, and then only putting 18 grams into your grinder at a time.
-This also helps improve freshness, so let’s do that process now.
+I would recommend emptying your hopper, grinding out whatever is stuck in the burrs, and then only putting 18 grams into your grinder at a time.
+This also helps improve freshness.

 I have my machine on the double-shot setting, by the maximum grind.
 We’re just going to run it through and verify that there are no beans left in the hopper.
 You’ll hear it change pitch.